-- a) Athletes whom the International Federation or National Anti-Doping Organization plans to Test at least once per year Out-of-Competition (either independently or in agreed coordination with other Anti-Doping Organizations with Testing Authority over the same Athletes); - b) Athletes from sports that have sufficient whereabouts information to locate them for Testing through regular team Competition/Event and Team Activities. - 4.8.10.2 Where training in a sport is organized and carried out on a collective basis rather than on an individual basis, involving Team Activities, an International Federation or National Anti-Doping Organization may decide that it is sufficient to include Athletes as part of the team in a Testing pool.
-However, in periods where there are no Team Activities scheduled (e.g. the off-season) or where an Athlete is not participating in Team Activities (e.g. is rehabilitating after an injury), then the Athlete may be required by the International Federation or National Anti-Doping Organization rules or procedures to provide more individualized whereabouts to enable No Advance Notice Testing of the Athlete during these periods.
-If the whereabouts information requested is not sufficient to conduct the No Advance Notice Testing during these periods, it shall put the Athletes into its Registered Testing Pool and Code Article 2.4 Whereabouts Requirements will apply. - 4.8.10.3 To ensure accurate whereabouts are filed and maintained by Athletes in a Testing pool, an International Federation or a National Anti-Doping Organization shall within their rules and procedures include appropriate and proportionate non-Code Article 2.4 consequences to individual Athletes or teams who are part of a Testing pool if; - a) the whereabouts information is not filed on the date(s) stated in the rules; or - b) the whereabouts information is not found to be accurate following an attempt to Test; or - c) information is obtained that is contrary to the whereabouts information provided.
+- 4.8.10.1 The tier below the Registered Testing Pool is the Testing pool and should include Athletes from whom some whereabouts information is required in order to locate and test the Athlete at least once per year Out-of-Competition.
+At a minimum, this shall include an overnight address, Competition/Event schedule and regular training activities.
+Athletes in a Testing pool are not subject to the requirements of Code Article 2.4.
+An International Federation or a National Anti-Doping Organization shall consider the following criteria for including Athletes into a Testing pool: - a) Athletes whom the International Federation or National Anti-Doping Organization plans to test at least once per year Out-of-Competition (either independently or in agreed coordination with other Anti-Doping Organizations with Testing Authority over the same Athletes): - b) Athletes from sports that have sufficient whereabouts information to locate them for Testing through regular team Competition/Event and Team Activities. - 4.8.10.2 Where training in a sport is organized and carried out on a collective basis rather than on an individual basis, involving Team Activities, an International Federation or National Anti-Doping Organization may decide that it is sufficient to include Athletes as part of the team in a Testing pool.
+However, in periods where there are no Team Activities scheduled (e.g., the offseason) or where an Athlete is not participating in Team Activities (e.g., is rehabilitating after an injury), then the Athlete may be required by the International Federation or National Anti-Doping Organization rules or procedures to provide more individualized whereabouts to enable No Advance Notice Testing of the Athlete during these periods, it shall put the Athletes into its Registered Testing Pool and Code Article 2.4 Whereabouts Requirements will apply. - 4.8.10.3 To ensure accurate whereabouts are filed and maintained by Athletes in a

+Testing pool, an International Federation or a National Anti-Doping Organization shall, within their rules and procedures, include appropriate and proportionate non-Code Article 2.4 consequences to individual Athletes or teams who are part of a Testing pool if;

+- a) the whereabouts information is not filed on the date(s) stated in the rules; or - b) the whereabouts information is not found to be accurate following an attempt to test; or - c) information is obtained that is contrary to the whereabouts information provided.

-[Comment 4.8.10.3: Such consequences may be in addition to the elevation of an Athlete into the Registered Testing Pool as described in Article 4.8.6.1 d)].
+[Comment 4.8.10.3: Such consequences may be in addition to the elevation of an Athlete into the Registered Testing Pool as described in Article 4.8.6.1 (d).]